thefriendlyabyss/thefriendlyabyss.github.io/about.md

 Over the past year I've made multiple trips to Cuba's Isla de la Juventud, developing a deep connection to the island and its largely forgotten history.
-*El Piñero* is my second film made there, produced in collaboration with Cuban filmmaker Meilín Quilez Durañona, who was born and raised on the island.
+*El Pinero* is my second film made there, produced in collaboration with Cuban filmmaker Meilín Quilez Durañona, who was born and raised on the island.

-I wrote the script for *El Piñero* and will be producing the film, as well as appearing in the lead role of Cole Smith.
+I wrote the script for *El Pinero* and will be producing the film, as well as appearing in the lead role of Cole Smith.

 ---